loganasherjones/pycon_proposals/beer-garden.rst

 Description
 -----------

-Do you have Custom python scripts that are super powerful sitting in your home directory?
+Do you have custom python scripts that are super powerful sitting in your home directory?
 You want to share them with end-users, developers and teammates alike, but you know **there is a mountain of work between your scripts and a service you can share with